 The Texas Ratio is an indicator of how much funds a bank has available compared to the total value of loans considered at risk.
 As of December 31, 2013 First Security Bank & Trust had $3.07 million in non-current loans and owned real-estate with $52.06 million in equity and loan loss allowances on hand to cover it.
 This gives First Security Bank & Trust a Texas Ratio of 5.90% which is excellent.
 Any bank with a Texas Ratio near or greater than 100% is considered at risk.

-The Texas Ratio for First Security Bank & Trust held steady from 5.47% as of December 31, 2012 to 5.90% as of December 31, 2013, resulting in a negative change of 7.80%.
-This indicates that the balance sheet and financial strength for First Security Bank & Trust has held steady in recent periods.
+The Texas Ratio for First Security Bank & Trust experienced no significant changes from 5.47% as of December 31, 2012 to 5.90% as of December 31, 2013, resulting in a negative change of 7.80%.
+This indicates that the balance sheet and financial strength for First Security Bank & Trust has had no significant changes in recent periods.

 In the past year, First Security Bank & Trust has decreased its total deposits by -$4.65 million, resulting in -1.28% growth for the year.
 A strong track record of growth is an indicator of consumer confidence and the bank's ability to strengthen its balance sheet.
 The growth First Security Bank & Trust has shown is average.